Effectively introduce your unique work with a creative tablescape!

 As a seller of the books I write, I have many opportunities to introduce my work.
 Sometimes the events are large like the Tucson Festival of Books [one of the largest book fairs in the U.S.].
 At others, the occasion is small and cozy.
-Regardless of size, each event provides a chance to view self-introduction and marketing from a new perspective…
+Regardless of size, each event provides a chance to review your self-introduction and marketing from a new perspective…

 The holiday season presents many occasions to participate in community or targeted audience events.
 With probable limits on the availability of time and money, you will want to choose among your opportunities carefully.